tunglinwood/tilert/README.md

 3. My model just generated a coherent sentence.
 I think I'll go lie down.
 ```

-This gives you a quick idea of the kind of outputs you can expect from the precompiled model.
+This example gives you a quick idea of the type of output you can expect from the precompiled model.

+For more details, please refer to the [generation script](https://github.com/tile-ai/TileRT/blob/main/tilert/generate.py).

 ## Status & Future Work